keduba/my_test/content/post/update/index.md

 title: Update
 subtitle: "Python programming and Machine Learning. "
 date: 2022-01-25T08:15:44.584Z
-summary: >-
-  *This is a post to keep up with the state of my learning.
-I'm using it to keep track of how I have been learning and studying with my goal of becoming an expert in machine learning by the end of February.*
+summary: "*This is a post to keep up with the state of my learning.
+I'm using it to keep track of how I have been learning and studying with my goal of becoming an expert in machine learning by the end of February.*"

-  *Last update February 4th, 2022*
 draft: false
 featured: true
 image: